Cayyus/Riger-bot/README.md

 - Play a coins game and try to get the most coins

 ## Work in Progress
-- Farm minigame
-- Mining minigame
+- A fun mining/farming minigame loosely based on Stardew Valley